 Mount Vesuvius is world-famous for a variety of reasons.
 Not only is it an active volcano that’s fairly large compared to the mainstream, it’s also been a part of the landscape for centuries, even millennia.
 How much do you really know about this volcano?
-Here’s 14 interesting facts about Mount Vesuvius to help freshen your memory.
+Here’s some interesting facts about Mount Vesuvius to help freshen your memory.

 In fact, Mount Vesuvius is more than one peak, technically.
 It’s made up of another mountain, Somma.
 The fact that the two are so close together is likely why they both group into the name Mount Vesuvius.